A major portion of copper end-use is pure copper. In comparison, iron and aluminium are predominantly used in their alloyed forms.

 - Castings - 1.1 million tonnes

 This yields 22.0 million tonnes of copper in its unalloyed form and 5.6 million tonnes of copper alloy products, representing respectively 80% and 20% of the copper market.
-In comparison, 90% of all metals are used in the form of alloys - largely alloys of iron, aluminium, nickel or titanium.
+In comparison, over 90% of all metals are used in the form of alloys - largely alloys of iron, aluminium, nickel or titanium.

 Like other metals, copper recycling also has some key challenges that we'll develop elsewhere in this section.